 Which VPN providers support WireGuard?

-Only four VPN providers have implemented WireGuard as of February 2021.
+Only five VPN providers have implemented WireGuard as of February 2021.

 - NordVPN (WireGuard variation named NordLynx)